|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 At 2:00pm, PT-347 sighted planes northeast at about ten miles, and notified PT-346's captain Lt.
 Thompson who replied "Those must be our air cover, so lets resume efforts to get the boat off the reef."
 PT-346 made several unsuccessful attempts to communicate with the planes.
 Two planes coming in on an apparent run, General Quarters was called.
 The planes began firing at the beginning of the run.
 Then, PT-347 fired several rounds at the attacking planes, trying to radio them.
 Captain Williams recalled: "Lt.
 Thompson and I unraveled a ten foot American flag that was held up on the day room, but they made their runs and fired just the same."
 The PT Boats returned fire, shooting down F6F Hellcat 09012 piloted by Knight.

-Wilbur Larson still firing his 20mm was the last off, and noticed Forrest May standing on the reef shouting at Wilbur that he couldn't swim, and that he had been shot in the hand.
+Wilbur Larson still firing his 20mm was the last off the PT-Boat, and noticed Forrest May standing on the reef shouting at Wilbur that he couldn't swim, and that he had been shot in the hand.
 After going over the side, Seaman Larson then took off his web belt and wrapped it around Forrest's wrist and hand to hold on his severed thumb.
 Holding onto him and swimming during the whole attack, and pulling Forrest under water with him during the strafing.
-(Williams recommend that Larson be decorated for this.
-He would later receive the Navy and Marine Corps Medal for his bravery (Read Citation).
+Williams recommend that Larson be decorated for his actions.
+Later, he was awarded the Navy and Marine Corps Medal for his bravery.

 The ship was bombed for 3 minutes and a direct hit on PT-347 that blew her apart.
 PT-346 was also burning furiously.
 Then, the Corsairs began strafing the men in the water for approximately 45 minutes, causing many of the casualties.
 From the water, they could see the pilot's faces as they flew low.
 The attack ended at about 3:30pm.
 Two were KIA, three WIA aboard PT-347.